 Where to Buy Delicata Squash

 Delicata squash is available starting in late summer, through the fall, and into early winter.
 You can find it at most grocery stores, specialty food stores, and farmers' markets.
-Look for squash that feels heavy for their size without any soft or moldy spots.
+Look for squash that feels heavy for its size without any soft or moldy spots.
 Whether the stripes are orange or green has no bearing on ripeness.

 Nutrition and Benefits

-A one cup serving (about 116 grams) of delicata squash provides 40 calories, 1 gram of protein and less than a gram of fat, along with 10 grams of carbs and around 2 grams of dietary fiber .
+A one-cup serving (about 116 grams) of delicata squash provides 40 calories, 1 gram of protein, and less than a gram of fat, along with 10 grams of carbs and around 2 grams of dietary fiber .